mareklibra/assisted-ui-single/README.md

 In reality, the project is expected to provide the UI for single-cluster on-prem installation which includes:

-- user downloads generic installation ISO (TBD: more details)
+- user downloads generic installation ISO, among the others includes container image with this Web UI (TBD: more details about the ISO)
 - user boots all nodes with it
 - when prompted in the console, chooses exactly one machine to be the **node0** and provides basic network configuration on all nodes
-- subsequently, the node0 executes the assisted-service and the Web UI (this application) in containers on the bare-metal
+- **subsequently, the node0 executes the assisted-service and the Web UI (this application) in containers on the bare-metal**
-- the user navigates to this Web UI in a browser
+- **the user navigates to this Web UI in a browser**
-- by passing through a wizard, the users enters details about the desired cluster while examining the rest of the hosts automatically discovered
+- **by passing through a wizard, the users enters details about the desired cluster while examining the rest of the hosts automatically discovered**
 - once the configuration is done, the node0 is rebooted to join the newly created OCP cluster